lroberts77/CV2/README.md

 ## Skills

 #### Efficient and economical
-To enable me to work effectively I carefully balance my need to make all of my as perfect as possible with my concious effort to be as efficient as possible.
+To enable me to work effectively I carefully balance my need to make all of my work as perfect as possible with my concious effort to be as efficient as possible.
 During my career I have learned to strike a good balance between the two.
 My last role has taught me a lot about working under pressure, working methodically to solve problems and communication which I have used to help me to become a better software developer.

 #### Communication and teamwork
 Teamwork and communication was an essential part of my previous role.
 Making sure everyone was aware of what they needed to do whilst communicating with each other to complete tasks cohesively.
 This enabled me to see the benefits of teamwork and communication which I use every day as a software developer to problem solve, pair programme and coach.